ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/linked list.md

 Presentation
 ----!

-# 1-Quick Summary Linked List
+# 1 - Quick Summary Linked List

 We saw linked list in previous section so this will be just a quick recap

 ![theory1](./img/12.png)

-# 2- LPBAM Bases
+# 2 - LPBAM Bases
-An LPBAM task is a seried of elementary DMA node linked between them in a specific order to do a functional operation that can be conditional by trigger signal or peripheral request
+An LPBAM task is a series of elementary DMA nodes linked between them in a specific order to do a functional operation that can be conditioned by trigger signal or peripheral request
 ![theory1](./img/23.png)

-# 3- Linked List Mode
+# 3 - Linked List Mode

 Each DMA transfer has its own configuration stored in an SRAM area.
-In case of LPDMA it is SRAM4.
+In case of LPDMA it is SRAM4(16KB).
 Each of this stored configurations is named node.

 - Each node is linked to another node in order to define the next transfer configuration.
 - A set of DMA transfer nodes linked to each other builds a queue.
-When started, the DMA channel fetches the first linked-list node from SRAM (known as head node).
+- When started, the DMA channel fetches the first linked-list node from SRAM (known as head node).
 - After that, the next linked list node is fetched and executed.
 - This operation is repeated until the last queue node (known as tail node) is executed.

-The linked-list queue can also be configured in circular mode, the DMA repeats node execution in an infinite loop (from the first circular nodes to tail node).
+- The linked-list queue can also be configured in circular mode, the DMA repeats node execution in an infinite loop (from the first circular nodes to tail node).

 ![theory1](./img/24.png)